hatRiot/clusterd/README.md

   --aux-list            List all available exploits --gen-payload [host:port] for reverse connection
-                        Generate a reverse shell payload -d                    Enable debug output
+                        Generate a reverse shell payload --discover [discovery_file]
+                        Attempt to discover application servers using the specified nmap gnmap output (use -sV when scanning) --listen [adapter]    Adapter to listen on when needed -d                    Enable debug output
   -l                    Log output to file [$time$_log.log]
 ```